 Integrate an inventory system

-1. A current asset account to record stock on hand is necessary.
-To add this account go to Settings > Chart of Accounts > Add Account.
+- A current asset (CURRENT) account to record stock on hand is necessary.
+Do NOT choose an account type of 'INVENTORY' - this is a special system account type for Xero inventory functionality.
+To add this account use the Accounts endpoint.
 Consider having more than one stock asset account if you want to distinguish between different stock lines on your balance sheet.

-2. We also need a Cost of Goods Sold account so we can show this expense on our profit and loss.
-We can add this the same way as above as an Expense account type.
+- We also need a Cost of Goods Sold account so we can show this expense on our profit and loss.
+We can add this the same way as above as an EXPENSE account type.

 To do this, go to Reports > All Reports > Profit and Loss.
 Scroll to the bottom of the report and choose "Layout Options" and then "Create new Layout".

 Tick the selection box to the left of your "Cost of Goods Sold" account and choose "Move selected accounts" at the top of the screen.
 Choose "Less Cost of Sales" in the drop down list shown in the popup window and choose "OK".
 Type a name in the "Layout Name" such as "My Profit and Loss".
 Choose "Save" at the bottom of the page.
 Your Profit and Loss report will now show the Cost of Goods Sold in the correct place.